adamdruppe/arsd/README.md

 minigui 2.0 came out with deprecations on some event properties, moved style properties, and various other changes.
 See http://arsd-official.dpldocs.info/arsd.minigui.html#history for details.

+database.d now considers null strings as NULL when inserting/updating. before it would consider it '' to the database.
+Empty strings are still ''.

 ## 9.0

 Released: December 2020